altonmaseko/Bright-Weather/README.md

 # Bright Weather

 See the weather for any location on earth.
-With emmersive colourful visuals and additional statics for nerds.
+With emmersive colourful visuals and additional statistics for nerds.